The Monkees Present

-The Monkees Present (full title being The Monkees Present Micky, David, Michael, also known as simply Present) is the Monkees' eighth album.
-It is the second Monkees album released after the departure of Peter Tork and the last to feature Michael Nesmith until 1996's Justus.
+The Monkees Present (full title being The Monkees Present Micky, David, Michael, also known as simply Present) is the eighth studio album by the American pop rock band the Monkees, released in 1969 by Colgems Records.
+It was the second Monkees album released after the departure of Peter Tork and the last to feature Michael Nesmith until 1996's Justus.

 History

 The original plan for Present was to release a double album which devoted one side to each member of the group, who by now were recording virtually as solo artists.
 With Tork now gone, and record sales waning, the decision was made to pare the track selection down to a single disc.